coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 whether ``C[]`` is a syntactic composition of morphism instances that respects some obvious compatibility constraints.

-**Example 5 (Rewriting):**
+.. example:: Rewriting

    Continuing the previous examples, suppose that the user must prove ``set_eq int (union int (union int S1 S2) S2) (f S1 S2)`` under the hypothesis ``H : set_eq int S2 (@nil int)``.
 It is possible to use the ``rewrite`` tactic to replace the first two occurrences of ``S2`` with ``@nil int`` in the goal since the context ``set_eq int (union int (union int S1 nil) nil) (f S1 S2)``, being a composition of morphisms instances, is a morphism.
 However the tactic will fail replacing the third occurrence of ``S2``  unless ``f`` has also been declared as a morphism.

 Adding new relations and morphisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A parametric relation :g:`Aeq: forall (y1 : β1 ... ym : βm)`,
-:g:`relation (A t1 ... tn)` over :g:`(A : αi -> ... αn -> Type)` can be
-declared with the following command:

 .. cmd::  Add Parametric Relation (x1 : T1) ... (xn : Tk) : (A t1 ... tn) (Aeq t′1 ... t′m) {? reflexivity proved by refl} {? symmetry proved by sym} {? transitivity proved by trans} as @ident

-after having required the ``Setoid`` module with the ``Require Setoid``
-command.
+   This command declares a parametric relation :g:`Aeq: forall (y1 : β1 ... ym : βm)`,
+   :g:`relation (A t1 ... tn)` over :g:`(A : αi -> ... αn -> Type)`.

-The :g:`@ident` gives a unique name to the morphism and it is used
+   The :token:`ident` gives a unique name to the morphism and it is used
    by the command to generate fresh names for automatically provided
    lemmas used internally.

    Notice that the carrier and relation parameters may refer to the
    context of variables introduced at the beginning of the declaration,
    but the instances need not be made only of variables.
 Also notice that
    ``A`` is *not* required to be a term having the same parameters as ``Aeq``,
    although that is often the case in practice (this departs from the
    previous implementation).

+   To use this command, you need to first import the module ``Setoid`` using
+   the command ``Require Import Setoid``.

 .. cmd:: Add Relation

    In case the carrier and relations are not parametric, one can use this command
    instead, whose syntax is the same except there is no local context.

    The proofs of reflexivity, symmetry and transitivity can be omitted if
    the relation is not an equivalence relation.
 The proofs must be
    instances of the corresponding relation definitions: e.g. the proof of
    reflexivity must have a type convertible to
    :g:`reflexive (A t1 ... tn) (Aeq t′ 1 …t′ n)`.
    Each proof may refer to the introduced variables as well.

-**Example 6 (Parametric relation):**
+.. example:: Parametric relation

    For Leibniz equality, we may declare:

    .. coqtop:: in

      Add Parametric Relation (A : Type) : A (@eq A)
        [reflexivity proved by @refl_equal A]
      ...

 Some tactics (:tacn:`reflexivity`, :tacn:`symmetry`, :tacn:`transitivity`) work only on
 relations that respect the expected properties.
 The remaining tactics
-(`replace`, :tacn:`rewrite` and derived tactics such as :tacn:`autorewrite`) do not
+(:tacn:`replace`, :tacn:`rewrite` and derived tactics such as :tacn:`autorewrite`) do not
 require any properties over the relation.
 However, they are able to
 replace terms with related ones only in contexts that are syntactic
 compositions of parametric morphism instances declared with the